michaelhaw/depliza/README.md

 - Fully containerized with **Docker**.
 - Integrated with **Fly.io** for hosting and scaling.
-- Supports secret management for deployment, including API keys and tokens.
+- Supports secret management for agent deployment, including API keys and tokens.

 ---